def-/nim-http-speedup/README.md

 # Nim HTTP Speedup

+The single threaded speedups have been merged into Nim as of 0.11.2.

 I'm experimenting with speeding up HTTP servers in Nim.
 These servers all just return "Hello World".
 Number of requests per second is measured.

 ## Optimizing standard library